+With new episodes released monthly, Clinical Chats is available on major streaming platforms including Apple Podcasts, Spotify, and Google Podcasts, and on our website.
 New episodes are shaped by current educational needs in the field, emerging health trends and issues, new technologies, and guidance from our Grantee Clinical Leadership Advisory Council.
-The variety of topics ensures there is an episode of interest for anyone, and the experts featured come from a variety of backgrounds and places in the US.

 Is there a topic you’d like to hear more about?
 Contact us and let us know!

-Clinical Chats focuses on interviews with a variety of subject matter experts in the realm of sexual and reproductive health services, in order to deliver the latest news and guidance to Title X clinicians and other staff.
-While some podcasts are more clinically focused than others, there are a number of episodes of Clinical Chats that are useful to anyone who works in Title X or other sexual and reproductive healthcare settings, including administrators, medical assistants, and health educators.
+Clinical Chats focuses on interviews with subject matter experts in the realm of sexual and reproductive health services, in order to deliver the latest news and guidance to Title X clinicians and other staff.
+It provides valuable insights for Title X clinicians, administrators, medical assistants, and health educators, with episodes catering to both clinical and non-clinical staff.

 In response to the rising rates of congenital syphilis infections, the CTC-SRH speaks with Dr. Kate Miele from the Centers for Disease Control and Prevention to review conventional testing and treatment protocols for syphilis.